3D Lane Detection from Front or Surround-View using Joint-Modeling & Matching: Method

 \subsection{3D Lane Detection Network}

-The network architecture, illustrated in Fig. \ref{fig_2}, supports input from surround-view or front-view images and predicts 3D lanes around or in front of the ego vehicle.
-It outputs real-world coordinates of the lane, using the ego vehicle as the origin, which can be accurately projected into the image space using the perspective projection matrix.
-The network comprises three main components: Map Encoder, BEV Constructor, and Map Decoder.
+The network architecture, illustrated in Fig.~\ref{fig_2}, supports input from surround-view or front-view images and predicts 3D lanes around or in front of the ego vehicle.
+Importantly, the processing method is the same for both input types.
+Therefore, the following discussion will be presented using only the surround-view input as an example.
+This architecture produces real-world lane coordinates using the ego vehicle as the origin, precisely mapped into image space via the perspective projection matrix.
+The network comprises three main components: Backbone, 3D Spatial Encoder, and Map Decoder.

-\textbf{Map Encoder.} The Map Encoder accepts image inputs from various perspectives, each sharing a CNN Backbone with identical parameters.
+\textbf{Backbone.} The Backbone accepts image inputs from various perspectives, each sharing a ResNet-50 \cite{he2016deep} with identical parameters.
 This step produces multi-scale features for each perspective at different stages.
-These features are then fed into the Feature Pyramid Network (FPN) \cite{lin2017feature} to aggregate comprehensive environmental information and are subsequently reshaped as inputs for the following components.
+These features are then fed into the Feature Pyramid Network (FPN) \cite{lin2017feature} to aggregate comprehensive environmental information and are subsequently reshaped as Key and Value for the following components.
+The purpose of the FPN is to improve the network's ability to detect features of distant, small objects.

-\textbf{3D Spatial Constructor.} To convert the 2D features from the image space to the 3D space, we introduce the 3D Spatial Constructor.
-This module generates voxel-like 3D Features that represent the 3D space.
+\textbf{3D Spatial Encoder.} To convert 2D features from image space to 3D space, we design the 3D Spatial Encoder.
+This module generates voxel-like 3D features that represent the 3D space.
 The BEVFormer \cite{li2022bevformer}, based on Deformable Attention \cite{zhu2020deformable}, proposes the Spatial Cross-Attention using BEV queries to obtain BEV features.
-Inspired by the design of the Spatial Cross-Attention module, we introduce the 3D Spatial Constructor.
-However, in contrast to the BEVFormer, which uses a pillar-like query to sample multiple 3D reference points from a pillar to represent a BEV feature, the 3D Spatial Constructor adopts a voxel-like query.
+Inspired by the design of the Spatial Cross-Attention module, we designed our 3D Spatial Encoder.
+However, in contrast to the BEVFormer, which uses a pillar-like query to sample multiple 3D reference points from a pillar to represent a BEV feature, the 3D Spatial Encoder adopts a voxel-like query.
 Each query samples a single 3D reference point, outputting a voxel-like feature that preserves height information.
-While the BEVFormer produces a final output without height-related 2D sampled features, the 3D Spatial Constructor provides 3D sampled features for generating 3D lanes.
+While the BEVFormer produces a final output without height-related 2D sampled features, the 3D Spatial Encoder provides 3D sampled features for generating 3D lanes.
+Here, the self-attention focuses on the relationships across different perspectives.